VertebrateResequencing/wr/.docs/bugfixes/260909-fix-container-monitor-gaps.md

   hold a large file of that name with no newline in its first 4096 bytes, the latch now disables the BY-NAME lookup too.
 That setup was already inflating PeakRAM every second before this change.

+## Item 7, as fixed

+- All 3 problems were proved real rather than argued, and the first is the worst because it is silent:
+  * a COLLIDING NAME does not fail the test, it SKIPS it - `skipping docker tests: ...
+Conflict.
+The container name "/container_1" is already in use` then `--- SKIP: TestDocker`.
+A developer with their own `container_1` had these tests quietly not running.
+  * the TAG really is re-pointed: pointing `ubuntu:latest` at another image and running the unmodified test replaced it with the registry's, while the pull stream said `Status: Image is up to date`.
+  * a FAILURE leaks: one forced assertion left 2 containers behind.
+- Now `alpine@sha256:28bd5fe8...`, 13 MB rather than ubuntu's 160 MB.
+Nothing
+  depended on it being ubuntu: every assertion in the file is `err == nil`, `stats != nil`, `len(list) >= 2` or an error case.
+Nothing execs, reads a shell path, or reads a stats VALUE.
+The only implicit requirement is that the container stays RUNNING, because `ContainerList` passes `All: false`, and alpine's `/bin/sh` with `Tty: true` does that as well as ubuntu's `/bin/bash`.
+- The digest is the multi-platform OCI INDEX, verified against the registry by both agents: `content-type: application/vnd.oci.image.index.v1+json`, 8 architectures.
+A per-arch manifest digest would have quietly broken the suite on arm64.
+- Names are `filepath.Base(filepath.Dir(t.TempDir())) + "_1"/"_2"`, reusing
+  item 4's scheme rather than inventing a second.
+Proved under concurrency: 3 simultaneous test binaries produced 6 distinct names, all green.
+- Cleanup moved to `t.Cleanup`, registered BEFORE the start attempt, because a container that fails to start still exists and still holds its name.
+Verified on all 3 paths - pass, forced failure, and forced start failure - each leaving `docker ps -a` identical to baseline.
+The old code leaked on the failure path, demonstrated against `git show HEAD`'s version.
+- The cold-pull claim was checked the hard way: the reviewer removed the real alpine, planted a FAKE `alpine:latest` standing in for a developer's own build, and ran the tests.
+The developer's image survived untouched and the pull landed as a separate digest-only row with no tag.
+With no alpine at all, no `alpine:latest` was created either.
+- Honest footnote the implementor missed and the reviewer added: the digest pull DOES persist `alpine@sha256:...` in the reference store, so on a machine that does not already hold that content, `./container/...` leaves a 13 MB `alpine <none>` row behind.
+Benign and unavoidable for a suite needing a real daemon - but it means "daemon identical before and after" was true on this box only because it already had that exact digest.
+- `Platform: {Architecture: "amd64"}` removed from `createContainer`, with the now-unused `linuxOS` const and `specs` import.
+It contradicted the new comment 3 functions above, and on an arm64 host it made the whole real-daemon test SKIP - simulated by flipping the literal to `arm64` on this amd64 box.
+With it gone the daemon resolves the multi-arch index to its own platform, which is what the comment promises. `TestDocker` runs rather than skipping.
+- Judged out of scope, with the reasoning recorded because the 2 look alike:
+  `container/run_test.go` still passes an unpinned `alpine` in 5 places, but that is MATERIALLY WEAKER - `docker run` pulls only when the image is ABSENT, so it can never re-point an existing tag, proved by resolving `docker create alpine` against a fake local tag with no registry contact.
+  Item 7's defect was `cli.ImagePull`, which pulls UNCONDITIONALLY and therefore always re-points.
+Worth its own item, since 3 of those 5 sites are new on this branch.
+- Follow-up for the repo owner, NOT done here because it is outside a test-only
+  item: `github.com/opencontainers/image-spec v1.1.1` is in go.mod's DIRECT
+  require block and this was its last direct import in the repo.
+A `go mod tidy` will move it to indirect. `make lint` is `0 issues.` as it stands, so nothing fails on it today.
+- No CHANGELOG entry: test-only, no user-visible behaviour.
+- Pre-existing and unchanged, worth knowing: `TestDocker` turns EVERY `createContainers` error into "skipping docker tests", so a real regression in container creation reads as "no docker".
+Unique names shrink that surface but do not close it.